TondinPoolsawad/Internship/README.md

-# Internship
+# NECTEC Internship Project
-67 Mango Mustard Labubu Matcha Aura + 1000
+Hello and welcome everyone to this repository!